-From our experience, one spouse creates a budget but the other spouse doesn’t agree, especially if that person is a Spender.
+From our experience, one spouse creates a budget but the other spouse often doesn’t agree, especially if that person is a Spender.
 It’s difficult to get on the same page when you and your spouse view money differently.
 So what do you do when one partner can’t stick to the budget?

 Here are three tips to help you both get on the same page when it comes to your budget.

 Encourage the Spender in your relationship to get on board with the budget by identifying areas where their generosity can shine.
 Talk about and agree on the budget amount for these generosity areas.
 Note to Savers: you will have to give a little on the allocated amount.

 If only one person in the relationship decides on the budget, there is no buy-in from the other person.
 Pick 3 or 4 line items that are hot spots in your budget.
 These are usually bigger amounts within the budget, e.g. groceries, gifts, vacations.
 Talk through how to compromise on each of these items.
 When you find that sweet spot between both of your monetary desires, you both win.

 3. Identify if you are dealing with an addiction.